-Personal branding sessions are a relatively new aspect of visual branding, with savvy small business owners jumping on board to take their branding to the next level.
+Personal branding sessions are a relatively new aspect of visual branding.
+Savvy small business owners are jumping on board to take their branding to the next level.
 A branding session differs from a typical headshot/portrait session in several ways.
 With headshots, the focus is simply you, usually shot from the waist up.
 Headshots are incorporated into your branding sessions, but I don’t stop there.
-I delve deep into not just who you are visually, but telling the story of what you do and why you do it via detail shots, lifestyle shots, photos of you in action, you with your products, etc. The possibilities are endless and each session is customized to best reflect the type of business you run and the message you wish to convey about your brand through images.
+I dive deep into not just who you are visually, but the story of what you do and why you do it.
+This is done via detail shots, lifestyle shots, photos of you in action, and you with your products, etc. I customize each session to best reflect your business and the message you wish to convey about your brand.
+The possibilities are endless!

 Is a branding session right for you?

-- If you own any kind of small business.
+- You own any kind of small business.

-- If you are the face of your brand and it is important for people to connect and interact with you.
+- Your face needs to be part of your brand and it is important for people to connect and interact with you.

 - If you wish to take your business to the next level by stepping up your visual branding and getting in front of your customers.

-- If you want your ads to look fresh, polished and professional.
+- Your ads need a look fresh, polished and professional.